neftjs/neft/index.coffee.md

 *Any* List::pop([*Integer* index])
 ----------------------------------

-Removes element at given *index*, or the last element by default.
+This method removes element store at given *index*, or the last element if no parameter passed.

-Given *index* must exists in the list.
+Given *index* must exist in the list.

-`List::popped()` signal is called with the popped element *value* and it's *index*.
+*popped()* signal is called with the popped element *value* and it's *index*.

-Removed element is returned.
+The removed element value is returned.

 ```
 var list = new List('a', 'b');